 Borland remained a team captain and a full-time starter in 2019, and while he’s only played five games in 2020, he’s remained a regular defensive contributor.

-Tuf Borland struggles in National Championship loss
+Tuf Borland struggled in National Championship loss

 The Crimson Tide offense abused Ohio State’s defense in a 52-24 National Championship loss.
 The Buckeyes’ secondary was a large source of ire, but so too was the linebacking core.
 Baron Browning made a few plays, but Tuf Borland and Pete Werner were less consistent.
 Borland, in particular, did not move the needle.
 Borland was consistently sealed off at the point of attack in run defense.
 Additionally, in pass defense, his lack of compensatory athleticism made him a target for the meticulous Steve Sarkisian.